h2oai/h2o-health/docs/access_h2o_health_apps.md

     - Customers pay for <a href="https://cloud.h2o.ai/login?referer=%2F" target="_blank" >H2O AI Cloud</a>  via AI Units so that as they consume more resources, they pay more.

-    - By default, each instance takes 4 AI Units.

 === "To pause instance"